jiachengpan98/MAMF-GCN/README.md

 # Data
 In order to use your own data, you have to provide
 an N by N adjacency matrix (N is the number of nodes),
-an N by D feature matrix (D is the number of features per node) Multi-scale features at different brain atlases were obtained by DPARSF
+an N by D feature matrix (D is the number of features per node)， Multi-scale features at different brain atlases were obtained by DPARSF

 ## Training